Toys and Tools to Help With Attention and Focus

 A ball of play dough or this Pull and Stretch Bounce Ball (affiliate link) is a good way to keep kids’ hand occupied as they move with the small motor proprioceptive input.
 This heavy work for the hands can allow kids to concentrate as they write.

-The DESK BUDDY (affiliate link) is great for kids who are doing homework as it can sit on a table surface or it can be a hand-held sensory fidget toy.
+The Sensory Desk Stickers (affiliate link) is great for kids who are doing homework as it can sit on a table surface or notebook on the go.

 A pencil topper like these Pencil Tops Fidget (affiliate link) can help kids while they write, and can be fidgeted with on or off the pencil.